-15% off your first order*.

 s sire, is the only horse to have won the show jumping World Cup final three times in a row.
 He was also Olympic champion under Rodrigo Pessoa.

-Jean Rochefort, ambassador and defender of the world of horses, actor and breeder, died at the age of 87.
-Fernand Leredde, also left us at the dawn of his 86th birthday.
-Creator of the Haras des Rouges (Normandy), he was the breeder of Quidam de Revel, a great show jumping stallion, and gave birth to many champions such as Papillon Rouge (Olympic Champion - Show Jumping).
+Jean Rochefort, ambassador and defender of the horse world, actor and breeder, passed away at the age of 87.
+Fernand Leredde also passed away at the dawn of his 86th year.
+Creator of the Haras des Rouges (Normandy), he was the breeder of Quidam de Revel, a great show jumping stallion, and bred many champions such as Papillon Rouge (Olympic Champion - Show Jumping).

-Finally, we were very saddened to learn of the death of the promising French eventer Maxime Debost, only 29 years old and father of a little boy, following an accident on the cross-country course of the CCI 1* in Châteaubriand.
+Finally, we were very saddened to learn of the death of promising French eventer Maxime Debost, only 29 years old and father of a little boy, following an accident on the cross-country course of the CCI 1* de Châteaubriand.